 All Local Advisers are required to complete a Declaration of pecuniary and personal interest every academic year.
-For 2018/17 declarations, click here.
+For 2023/24 declarations, Click here

-Please enquire via the school office if you are interested in becoming a governor of Braywick Court School.
+Members of the LAB support the school on a voluntary basis.
+Please enquire via the school office if you are interested in becoming an advisor of Braywick Court School.

 Jonathan has been a community governor at Braywick Court School since 2014.
-Jonathan chairs the Resources Committee.
 He joined the governing body to help develop an outstanding school that provides children with the best possible start in life and encourages a lifelong interest in learning.
-My day job is working for a professional services firm in London.
-During my spare time, I enjoy running, reading and spending time with my family.
+His day job is working for a professional services firm in London.
+During his spare time he enjoys running, reading and spending time with his family.